 We have experienced rapid organic growth, supplemented by additional growth from acquisitions.
 We generated revenue of \$747.2 million for the year ended December 31, 2021, as compared to revenue for the year ended December 31, 2020 of \$476.2 million, and income from operations of \$113.3 million for the year ended December 31, 2021, as compared to income from operations of \$37.1 million for the year ended December 31, 2020.
 Operating income margin was 15% for the year ended December 31, 2021, as compared to 8% in 2020.
 In addition to our consolidated U.S GAAP financial measures, we review various non-GAAP financial measures, including Adjusted Operating Income, Adjusted Operating Income Margin, and Adjusted Net Income.
 See "Non-GAAP Financial Measures" below.
-Our Adjusted Operating Income was \$306.6 million for the year ended December 31, 2021, as compared to \$226.0 million for the year ended December 31, 2020.
-Our Adjusted Operating Income Margin was 41% for the year ended December 31, 2021, as compared to 47% in 2020.
+Our Adjusted Operating Income was \$306.6 million for the year ended December 31, 2021, as compared to \$226.0 million for the year ended December 31, 2021, as compared to 47% in 2020.
 Adjusted Operating Income and Adjusted Operating Margin do not include results of operations from acquired entities before their acquisitions.